HOW DO I TAKE CARE OF MY INSTRUMENT?

 Handle with care

 Always hold the instrument firmly by the neck.
 Do not leave it standing up.
-Never rest the instrument with bridge side facing down as it can easily result in the bridge breaking.
+Never rest the instrument with bridge side facing down as it can easily result in a broken bridge.

-When holding the bow without playing or when carrying it, make sure it is held frog-end-down and tip uppermost to avoid damage if dropped.
+When holding the bow, make sure it is held frog-end-down and tip uppermost to avoid damage if dropped.
 Another frequent cause of accidents is closing the case with the shoulder rest still attached to the instrument.

 Strings and bows

-If you are suffering from any unraveling, loss of sound or even rusting, then it is definitely time to pop into us for strings replacement!
-You don’t want any nasties affecting you or your instrument.
-At Crescendo Music, we are experienced in string instrument repairs, services, and restoration.
+If you require help with changing the strings feel free to pop into our store.
+We are experienced in string instrument repairs, services, and restoration.
 We also do sound adjustment for your string instrument.

 Some expert musicians believe that the bow is important, if not more important than the instrument itself.
 However, for most beginners, a properly maintained bow will help with your playing.
 Make sure the bow is always slackened off when not in use to preserve its flexibility and longevity.
 Leaving a bow tightened for a long period, sometimes even just for a few days, is enough to damage the stick and the ends of the bow!